 One convenient feature that the Mavea pitcher has is a Smart Meter on the handle that lets you know how much use is still in the filter.
 After one month, our filter still has 75 percent of its life left.
 (We were on vacation for one week, so technically we’ve only been using it for three weeks.)
 I’m pleased with how long the filter is lasting.
 If it ran out in a week or two, the expense might be prohibitive.

-Refills on the cartridge can be purchased on Amazon for $18.73 for a packet of three.
+Refills on the cartridge can be purchased on Amazon for a packet of three.
 This is an added expense, but it’s one that I’m willing to add to our budget because we all like the difference the filtered water makes.
 Even our coffee tastes better.
 Recycling Mavea cartridges is easy.
 They pay the shipping for you to send them back to be recycled.

 For anyone who has been buying bottled water because they are concerned about the quality of the water from their tap, a water filter like the one found in the Mavea pitcher can actually reduce expenses.
 There are upfront costs for the pitcher (which comes with the first filter) and perhaps a few reusable bottles so you can take your water along with you, but eventually a water filtration system will pay for itself when it replaces store-bought bottled water.
 The environmental benefits of eliminating all of those one-time-use bottles — even if they do get recycled — would also be great.